 3. Align HR strategies with business outcomes

 Gartner research shows that only 32% of HR leaders state that their HR strategic planning process is fully integrated with the business planning process.
 Organizations should go beyond traditional review processes and adopt a data-driven approach.
-By combining data from multiple sources, visualizing it, and monitoring KPIs, you can find trends, patterns, and anomalies to inform better decisions for workforce planning—now and in the future.
+By using HR analytics software, you can combine data from multiple sources, visualize it, and monitor KPIs, you can find trends, patterns, and anomalies to inform better decisions for workforce planning—now and in the future.

 4. Manage the workforce effectively